 AltSchool is quickly growing.
 The school, which educates kids from ages 4 to 14, began in San Francisco in 2013 and is now expanding to Brooklyn, New York, and Palo Alto, California.
 In the future, AltSchool plans to go.

 Steve Jobs School.
-Amsterdam, The Netherlands.
-The school that thinks different.
+Amsterdam, The Netherlands

 Like its namesake suggests, the Steve Jobs school rejects the conventional wisdom in full: Instead of corralling kids through the same educational system, they go at their own pace.